Hibernoma of the small bowel mesentery

 "Small bowel resection: The sections show a hibernoma.
 There are some areas

-which are very lipid rich but elsewhere the tumour is predominantly composed of
+which are very lipid rich but elsewhere the tumor is predominantly composed of

 brown fat cells.
 There is no cytological atypia.
 The whole lesion is well

 circumscribed.
-Tumour does extend through the muscularis propria into the
+Tumor does extend through the muscularis propria into the

 submucosa but is predominantly located in the mesentery.
-Tumour appears clear
+Tumor appears clear

 of the margins.
 There are no lymph nodes identified.
 The overlying small